jbaudanza/redis-failover/README.md

 Overfiew
 ========

-redis-failover provides failover functionality for EventMachine clients communicating with a master-slave redis configuration.
+redis-failover provides failover functionality for a system of EventMachine clients communicating with a master-slave redis configuration.

 How it works
 ============

-Each client maintains a connection to both the master and slave redis server.
+Each EventMachine client maintains a connection to both the master and slave redis servers.

-Each client periodically sends PING commands to the master.
-If the master fails to respond to a client, the client use a PUBSUB channel on the slave to ask if any other clients has seen the master.
+Each client will periodically send PING comamnds to the master.
+The slave connection will be used to by clients to gossip about the health of the master.

-If no other clients respond, the client will promote the SLAVE and issue a PUBLISH message to the other clients.
+If the master fails to respond to a client's PING, the client will issue a PUBSUB message to ask if any other clients have seen the master.
+If no response is received, the client will promote the SLAVE and issue a PUBLISH message to the other clients of the promotion.

 Limitations
 ===========